mkdocs/mkdocs/docs/user-guide/choosing-your-theme.md

     ```

 *   __`locale`__{ #mkdocs-locale }: The locale (language/location) used to
     build the theme.
-If your locale is not yet supported, it will fallback
+If your locale is not yet supported, it will fall back
     to the default.

     The following locales are supported by this theme: